barbazul/1kfa/mod_guide_player.md

 Take a look through the move cards and see that there are partial rings printed on them - either in the corners or on the sides.

-When you can arrange your own move cards together in such a way that a ring is completed, you "have" a ring.
-If your cards can arrange to show 2 rings, then you "have" 2 rings.
+When you receive a new move card, arrange your own move cards in such a way that the most rings are completed.
+If your cards can arrange to show 1 ring, you may remove a card from the single green ring envelope and put it in the supply.
+If you can arrange them to show 2 rings, you may remove a card from either envelope and put it in the supply.

 ![ring arrangements](images/ring_arrangements.png){ width=2.5inch }

-If your card arrangement had the cards *Pick Pockets* and *Not On My Turf* next to each other, you could complete a ring.
+For example, if your card arrangement had the cards *Pick Pockets* and *Not On My Turf* next to each other, you could complete a ring.
 If you didn't have the *Not On My Turf* card, but instead had the *Fury* card, you could arrange it next to *Pick Pockets* to complete a ring.